Jonatan Urich: Legal issues

 magistrate court in Petah Tikva on 4 April until 7 April 2025.
 Urich is suspected of multiple offenses, including contact with a foreign agent, bribery, fraud, breach of trust, and money laundering.

 He was released to house arrest on 7 April, which ended in May 2025.
 The security restrictions that were in place would have lapsed on 18 August, after the magistrate court ruled on 14 August that the police did not "produce evidence" that would meet the threshold indicating that Urich was a "public servant."
 The police appealed the decision on 17 August, which was accepted by Lod district court judge Amit Michles on 19 August.
 The restrictions against Urich will remain until 10 September.
 Urich was called for questioning by Lahav 433, which took place on 20 August.

 The Israeli police requested in September that the magistrate court not allow Urich to work in the prime minister's office, though the request was denied.
 The police appealed on 12 September to the Lod District Court.
 The district court accepted the appeal on 18 September, preventing Urich from working in the prime minister's office, or contacting anyone else involved in Qatargate, and marks the fifth time that Michles has overturned a Qatargate-related decision by the Rishon LeZion Magistrate Court.
 Urich's legal team appealed to the High Court of Justice on 5 October 2025.
+Amit Michles of the Lod District court, on 25 October 2025, allowed Urich to work with the Likud party, though the ban on working with the prime minister's office remains in place.

+The police called for Urich to be barred from working with the Prime Minister's Office and Netanyahu; Urich was questioned on 19 January "on suspicion of obstructing the investigation" into the document leak.
+The following Sunday, Urich was restricted by the Lod District Court from working with Netanyahu until March.
+Police sought to keep the contact ban and the travel ban in place in March, pending a hearing later in the month.
+The Rishon Lezion Magistrate Court ruled that while Urich may not work at the Prime Minister's Office (PMO), he can contact the prime minister, but is unable to discuss on the ongoing investigation with him.
+Urich was given access to the PMO in early May 2026.

+Baharav-Miara suspended the witness intimidation case in May 2026, as Einhorn could not be extradited.

+Baharav-Miara and Amit Aisman, the head of the state attorney's office, announced in late May that their office intended to indict Urich in the classified documents case.
+Urich was indicted in June 2026 for "transmitting classified information with the intent to harm state security."
+The prosecution requested that Urich be barred from working in the PMO, that he be prohibited from working in a secure facility, and that he have no contact with other people involved in the case.
+The judge in the case, Ala Masarwa of the Tel Aviv District court, ruled on 25 June that Urich may work with Netanyahu.